A New Platform

 With a more precise plan in place and IDEO back in London, the teams experimented with other solutions for their distance.

 "We tightened the feedback loop much tighter," Suchy said.
 Whereas most project teams would demonstrate the work they had accomplished each week, the 8th Light and IDEO teams would meet over Skype or Google Hangouts each working day.
 This helped the team stay focused and much more closely aligned on the project's evolving vision.

-They also experimented with different working hours, in which "they would work late or we would wake up early, just so we would have more hours to contact them," said 8th Light craftsman Steve Kim.
+They also experimented with different working hours, in which "they would work late or we would wake up early, just so we would have more hours to contact them," said 8th Light crafter Steve Kim.

-While the developers built the custom CMS to handle the site's backend functionality, 8th Light design craftsman Chris Peak operated within his own set of constraints to align with—and adapt to—the Royal Academy's existing visual identity—originally designed for print.
+While the developers built the custom CMS to handle the site's backend functionality, 8th Light designer Chris Peak operated within his own set of constraints to align with—and adapt to—the Royal Academy's existing visual identity—originally designed for print.
 "They had very rigid rules for typography, color usage, and layout," Peak said.

 All of this created a set of complications that strained the site when it was going live.
 Luckily, Suchy was working out of a shared office in London for the project's final months.

 "In our longest days, Jim just came and squatted in our office," Sharp said. "[8th Light has] a dedication to making something that's really perfect, rather than something that will just ‘do the job.'"